From speed to scale: The next decade of power

 Renewable Power & Transition COO Natalie Adomait shares how Brookfield is helping to build the foundation for an electrified, AI-enabled world.

 Renewables deliver cost-effective and low-carbon power; storage provides consistency; nuclear adds reliable baseload; and natural gas remains a critical backstop.
-All will be required to balance availability, cost, reliability and decarbonization.
+All will be required to balance availability, cost, reliability, and decarbonization.
 And all need to scale as quickly as possible.
+The ability to convert resources into firm, connected power will increasingly determine where economic growth can occur.

 Endnotes